 Academic Standing and Change of Major

 - Students must meet the admissions criteria for the program to which they will be applying.
-This policy also applies to a student who chooses to change their original program for any reason.

 Academic Dismissal Notification and Appeal Options